When does breastfeeding stop hurting and being painful? Many moms say THIS was the turning point that finally made breastfeeding pleasant.

 As you can see, the two-week mark saw the biggest jump in how many moms felt less pain during breastfeeding.

-By the way, do you struggle with getting your newborn to sleep?
+Free download: Do you struggle with getting your newborn to sleep?
 His awake time just might be affecting how well he sleeps or not.
-Join my newsletter and get my handout—at no cost to you—and discover one mistake you may be making with your baby’s awake time.
+Join my newsletter and get my handout—at no cost to you—and discover one mistake you may be making with his awake time.

 Factors that make breastfeeding less painful